play14team/play14-website/_games/visuals-101.md

 scale: Min 4, Max 8
 timebox: 2 hours

-excerpt: Visuals 101 is for those who want to impact their workshop with a touch of drawing the right expressions in a message.
-Learn to draw using basic lines & shapes so you can beef up your presentations on flipchart
+excerpt: Learn to draw using basic lines & shapes so you can beef up your presentations on flipchart

 materials:
   - Neuland markers